Collaborating to drive outperformance: Anglian Water in AMP6

 With partners given the support and security they need to propose radical solutions, the supply chain can make fundamental improvements to the way contractors and other service providers mesh together.

 The @one Alliance remains the largest alliance.
-Along with Anglian Water, it comprises six partners – Balfour Beatty Utilities, Barhale, Grontmij, Mott Macdonald Bentley, MWH and Skanska – and continues to deliver complex, big-ticket construction and refurbishment projects.
+Along with Anglian Water, it comprises of six partners – Balfour Beatty Utilities, Barhale, Grontmij, Mott Macdonald Bentley, MWH and Skanska – and continues to deliver complex, big-ticket construction and refurbishment projects.

 The three new alliances are: